Đorđe Andrejević Kun: World War II in Yugoslavia

 After the attack of the Axis Powers on the Kingdom of Yugoslavia and the bombing of Belgrade on April 6, 1941, Kun went to Bačka Palanka to report to the military command.
 While in Ruma, he received news that his unit had been transferred to Bosnia, and he subsequently headed to Han Pijesak via Šabac and Zvornik, where he received news of the capitulation of the Yugoslav Army.
 He headed back to Belgrade, and after two weeks of searching for the unit, he returned home at the end of April.
 His father-in-law's house, where he lived with his family, was damaged in the German bombing and a large number of his paintings were destroyed.
 Spasenija Cana Babović announced the party's decision to go underground.
 In order to better mislead the police, Kun grew a mustache, changed his hairstyle and walk, started wearing glasses and started using the pseudonym Petar Antonijević.
 Prior to the war, Kun learned how to create forged documents for the party, including passports, identification cards and stamps.
-With the help of his friend from Spain Milan Blagojević, who illegally lived in his house throughout 1939, he built his graphic press in the bunker's wall in May of 1941.
+With the help of his friend from Spain Milan Blagojević, who illegally lived in his house throughout 1939, he built his graphic press in the bunker's wall in May 1941.